How to Structure a PowerPoint Presentation?

 Tips for Structuring a PowerPoint Presentation

-Here are a few tips to keep in mind as you create your presentation to have the most impact possible.
+A few more tips to keep in mind as you create your presentation to have the most impact possible.
 You’ll want three key points for each bullet point on the screen, and then provide some depth about why those points matter by including examples or jokes from movies relevant to their topic (for instance, if they were talking about sports).
 Make sure all text is positioned correctly using Leaderboard mode before saving!

 With this view, you can quickly scan your slides to find what’s on them.
 It also helps organize content by letting you add blocks of text and rearrange them however is most convenient for reading or displaying!